-An Easy, Oven Roasted Turkey Breast Recipe
+Easy Roasted Turkey Breast Recipe

 Turkey is one of those things that you have once or maybe twice a year.
 And every time we have it we wonder why we don’t make it more often!
 Turkey dinners are amazing, turkey leftovers are even better…

 First, let’s jump on over to a turkey breast instead of a whole turkey.
 Obviously a turkey breast is just the breast – so it’s smaller and takes less time to cook.
-And you can usually fit a turkey breast in a regular sized baking dish instead of dragging out a big roasting pan and rack.
+You can usually fit a turkey breast in a regular sized baking dish instead of dragging out a big roasting pan and rack.

-How To Roast A Turkey Breast
+How To Make A Roasted Turkey Breast

 How Long Does A Turkey Breast Cook In The Oven?